 Through the International Academy of Trial Lawyers, International Relations Committee, Cotchett, Pitre & McCarthy, LLP regularly hosts delegates from across the world.

-Cotchett, Pitre & McCarthy, LLP met with a legal delegation from the People's Republic of China led by Kang Yu, Deputy Director-General of the Department of Judicial Assistance and Foreign Affairs.
+In 2012, Cotchett, Pitre & McCarthy met with a legal delegation from the People's Republic of China led by Kang Yu, Deputy Director-General of the Department of Judicial Assistance and Foreign Affairs.
 Kang Yu has visited Cotchett, Pitre & McCarthy on many prior occasions over the last ten years, both as part of delegations and individually, and CPM attorneys have met with Kang Yu in China.

 The delegation led by Kang Yu was comprised of representatives of Ministries of Justice and Bureaus of Justice from many regions and provinces of China, including Beijing, Shanghai, Xian, Hunan, Shenzhen, and Liaoning and participated in meetings throughout the United States with representatives of the United States Department of Justice, state and federal courts, and prison facilities.
 The purpose of the delegation was to develop greater friendship and dialogue between China and the United States and to share views on the rule of law.